kilowhat/kilowhat.net/_extensions/formulaire.md

 ## Changelog

+### Version 1.8.2 - April 6, 2023

+- **Fixed** compatibility with Flarum 1.7+.

+This version will only install on Flarum 1.7+.
+All future updates will require Flarum 1.7+.

 ### Version 1.8.1 - November 12, 2022

 - **Changed**: links in content blocks now open in new tabs and no longer have `ugc nofollow` rel value.